Laratech-at/LaraTech2/README.md

 ### Adding New Projects

 Edit `projects.html` and add a new project card in the grid.
+Use the case study template in `case-studies/template.html` for detailed project pages.

+### Adding New Case Studies

+1. Copy `case-studies/template.html`
+2. Rename to your project (e.g., `automation-workflow-enterprise.html`)
+3. Fill in the template placeholders
+4. Add link to the case study from the projects page

 ### Changing Colors